- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to consult with legal and compliance experts to understand the specific requirements that apply to your organization and industry.
 Additionally, regularly monitoring and staying up to date with changes in regulations is crucial to maintaining compliance.

-Although NAS TDS-16489U R2(QTS) can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TDS-16489U R2(QTS) can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -